opencypher/cypher-for-gremlin/README.md

 ./gradlew build
 ```

-To automatically fix formatting errors:
+To automatically fix formatting errors in your changes:

 ```
 ./gradlew spotlessApply